Rizzo leads Cubs past Phillies 4-3

 Phillies: OF Nick Williams (sore left wrist) was held out of the lineup after leaving Wednesday’s game in the fifth inning, but pinch hit in the seventh. .
 INF J.P.
 Crawford made his first start (at third base) since April 28, when he strained his right forearm and went on the DL.
 Crawford pinch hit in the seventh on Wednesday and remained in the game at third.

 Cubs: Manager Joe Maddon said SS Addison Russell (bruised left middle finger/glove hand) took batting and fielding practice on Thursday and was “feeling good.”
-Russell was held out the lineup for a third straight game and will undergo another test on Friday. .
+Russell was held out the lineup for a third straight game, but listed as available off the bench. .
 RHP Yu Darvish (right triceps tendinitis), took the day off from playing catch, but Maddon said Darvish would toss again on Friday.
 There’s no timetable for the right-hander’s return.

 UP NEXT: